 Cognitive therapy is a well-known and efficient type of psychotherapy that relies on a crucial principle to guide its procedure and methods.
 It’s essential for both therapists and individuals seeking treatment to comprehend the fundamental basis of cognitive therapy.
-This piece explores this central principle, how it’s put into practice, and answers frequently asked questions about cognitive therapy.
+This piece explores this central principle, how it’s put into practice, and answers frequently asked questions about cognitive therapy or dynamic infusion therapy.

 The Bedrock Principle of Cognitive Therapy